Wind Finslerian structures: from Zermelo's navigation to the causality of spacetimes: Introduction

-In the last part (Subsection \ref{ss6.5}), we also introduce and develop the notion of $K$-horizon for any wind Finslerian structure.
+In Section~\ref{further1}, we discuss Fermat's principle, which constitutes a topic of interest in its own right.
+After an introductory motivation in Subsection~\ref{Fermatprinciple1}, in Subsection~\ref{Fermatprinciple2} we prove our Generalized Fermat's principle valid for causally arbitrary arrival curves (Theorem~\ref{lema:fermatprinc}).
+Moreover, we also develop an extension to the case when the trial curves are timelike with a prescribed proper time (instead of lightlike with necessarily 0 proper time, Corollary~\ref{timelikefermat}) as well as a first application to two purely Riemannian variational problems (Corollary~\ref{cor:appRieFermat}).
+In Subsection~\ref{Fermatprinciple3} Generalized Fermat's principle is refined for Zermelo trajectories in SSTK spacetimes, providing a variational interpretation of the geodesics of any wind Riemannian structure (Theorem~\ref{fp}, Corollary~\ref{fptimelike}).

+In Section~\ref{further2}, we go further in the description of causal elements of \sstk splittings.
+Indeed, in Subsection~\ref{develops}, Cauchy developments and horizons of subsets included in a slice $S_t$ are described accurately in terms of the Fermat structure (Proposition~\ref{cauchydevhor}).
+As a nice consequence, in Subsection~\ref{s8.2} the results on differentiability of horizons for spacetimes can be now applied to obtain results on smoothability of the Randers-Kropina separation $d_F$ to a subset (Proposition~\ref{smoothdF}), so extending results in \cite{ChFuGH02} for the Riemannian case and in \cite[\S 5.4]{CapJavSan10} for the Randers one.
+In the last part (Subsection~\ref{ss6.5}), we also introduce and develop the notion of $K$-horizon for any wind Finslerian structure.
 In particular, such horizons allow us to describe the regions where the ship in Zermelo's navigation cannot enter (or from where it cannot escape).
 Accordingly, from the spacetime viewpoint, it provides a description of black hole regions from the {\em Killing initial data} (KID) on a Riemannian manifold $(M,g_0)$ for any \sstk splitting (see \cite{CaMars, BeCh,Mae, MarsReiris}).
 Notice that these data appear naturally in the initial value problem for the Einstein equation, and include our $\Lambda$ and $ \omega$ (usually denoted $N$ and $Y$ in Physics literature, the latter regarded eventually as a vector field).
 Given the initial data, the \sstk splitting is called its {\em (infinite) Killing development} \cite[Definition 2]{MarsReiris}.
 When the initial data are well posed (namely, they satisfy conditions of compatibility with matter in the sense of \cite[Definition 2]{CaMars}), the Cauchy development of $S$ will include the unique maximal globally hyperbolic spacetime obtained as a solution of the Einstein equation.
-Our results on Cauchy developments make it possible to determine these regions in terms of the Fermat structure, as well as possible black hole horizons.
+Our results on Cauchy developments make it possible to determine these regions, as well as possible black hole horizons, in terms of the Fermat structure.

+Finally, in Section~\ref{conclusions} some conclusions \soutE{and prospects} are summarized. \bw Moreover, we survey a few recent works, related to the topics of the present paper, trying to provide to the interested reader a brief guide about developments and further investigations. \ew

 Due to the big number of notions here introduced, an appendix containing a list of symbols and definitions used throughout the paper is given for the reader's convenience.